hhas/nodeautomation/doc/09-specifier-selectors.md

-# Object specifiers and reference forms

-## Property specifiers

-An object property contains one of the following:

-* a simple value (number, string, array, etc.) that describes an attribute of that object, such as its name, class, size, or, color.
-* an object specifier that represents a one-to-one relationship between this object and another object within the application's object model, providing a convenient shortcut to another object of particular interest to users; for example, the Finder's `startupDisk and` `home` properties identify the current user's startup disk and home folder, iTunes' `currentTrack` property contains a object specifier that identifies the currently playing track.

-Syntax:

-    objectSpecifier.property

-Examples:

-    textedit.name
-    textedit.documents.at(1).text
-    finder.home.files.name

-[TO DO: where to discuss user properties, e.g. ref.$foo_bar? probably best in own chapter along with rest of syntax for calling user subroutines]

-## Element specifiers

-Many objects also have elements, which represent a one-to-many relationship between that object and others.

-Object elements often mirror the application's underlying hierarchical data model; for example, the Finder's `application` object contains one or more `disk` objects, which can contain any number of `file` and/or `folder` objects, which may contain further `file` and/or `folder` objects, and so on, just as the file system itself is structured:

-    app('Finder').disks.folders...files

-At other times, they may represent relationships provided simply as a convenience to scripters, e.g. the Finder's `application` object also provides `file` and `folder` elements as quick shortcuts to `file` and `folder` objects on the user's desktop; thus all these object specifiers identify the same file objects (assuming the current user is named `jsmith`):

-    app('Finder').startupDisk.folders.named('Users').folders.named('jsmith').folders.named('Desktop').files

-    app('Finder').home.folders.named('Desktop').files

-    app('Finder').desktop.files

-    app('Finder').files

-A element specifier uses the following syntax to identify _all_ of an object's elements by default:

-    objectSpecifier.elements

-Examples:

-    finder.home.folders
-    textedit.windows
-    textedit.documents.paragraphs

-**Important:** Applications normally name their property in the singular (e.g. `size`, `currentTrack`), while providing both both singular _and_ plural versions of element names (e.g. `disk`/`disks`, `fileTrack`/`fileTracks`).
-AppleScript allows element names to be written either in the singular or the plural, and automatically corrects any sloppy grammar when the script is compiled.
-In NodeAutomation, element names are _always_ written in the plural form (e.g. `disks`, `fileTracks`), except where an application dictionary forgets to provide plural name forms, in which case it falls back to the singular form.
-As a

-## Element reference forms
+# Selecting elements

-Once you've constructed an object specifier that identifies all of the elements of that object, you can further refine this selection to specify just one, or several, of those elements in particular.
+Once you've constructed an object specifier that identifies all of the elements of an object, you can further refine this selection to specify just one, or several, of those elements in particular.
 To do this, you call one (or sometimes more) of the following _reference form_ methods:

 * `at`
 * `named`